County ins & outs - signings, departures and rumours

 Overseas player: Chris Rogers (Australia), Dan Christian (Australia, for Twenty20)

-Outs: Corey Collymore (REL), Tom Smith (Gloucestershire), Josh Davey (REL), Adam London (REL), Tom Helm (Glamorgan, loan from 2 May-4 June), Adam Rossington (Northants, month's loan from 3 July), James Harris (Glamorgan, month's loan from 16 July)
+Outs: Corey Collymore (REL), Tom Smith (Gloucestershire), Josh Davey (Somerset), Adam London (REL), Tom Helm (Glamorgan, loan from 2 May-4 June), Adam Rossington (Northants, loan from 3 July until end of the season), James Harris (Glamorgan, month's loan from 16 July)

 Overseas player: Richard Levi (South Africa, primarily for T20 and One-Day Cup), Ian Butler (New Zealand, for Championship and T20 until mid-July), Neil Wagner (New Zealand, for final five Championship matches)

-Ins: Maurice Chambers (Essex), Graeme White (Nottinghamshire), Adam Rossington (Middlesex, month's loan from 3 July)
+Ins: Maurice Chambers (Essex), Graeme White (Nottinghamshire), Adam Rossington (Middlesex, loan from 3 July until end of the season), Mark Turner (Derbyshire, month's loan from 8 August)

 Outs: Lee Daggett (RET), Luke Evans (REL), Christian Davis (REL), Sam Sweeney (REL), Con de Lange (REL), Jonathan Batty (REL, had been short-term emergency cover)

-Other news: Kyle Coetzer will captain the T20 side this season as Alex Wakely has been ruled out for the season with injury.
+Other news: Kyle Coetzer will captain the T20 side in 2014 as Alex Wakely has been ruled out for the season with injury.

 Overseas player: Peter Siddle (Australia; all games except Twenty20 until mid-July); James Franklin (New Zealand, from mid-June)

-Ins: Phil Jaques (Yorkshire, UKP), Gary Keedy (Surrey, as player/coach/physio)
+Ins: Phil Jaques (Yorkshire, UKP), Gary Keedy (Surrey, as player/coach/physio), Jake Libby (Cardiff MCCU), Luke Wood (YTH)

 Outs: Ben Phillips (REL), Graeme White (Northants), Graeme Swann (RET), Alex Hales (Worcestershire, loan from 2-11 May)